Tips for creating a NZ-style CV

-You may be used to having a CV that includes information about every job or course you've ever done.
-But in New Zealand, CVs are generally short - two to three pages long.
-Employers want to know about how suitable you are for their vacancy, not all that you have ever done.
+Your CV may include information about every job or course you've ever done but, in New Zealand, CVs are usually only two to three pages long.
+Employers mainly want to know if you can do the job.

 Your CV should include:

 - work experience that is relevant to the job you want

 - your skills that are relevant to the job.

 You can use our CV templates or our CV-writing tool, CV Builder, to help you write your own CV.